Social Media KPIs 2020

 Likes are the natural way of generating attention for the brand.
 Being a person, we prefer associating ourselves with the things and ideas that are quite popular.
 This means more likes the post has, higher will be an engagement that it cultivates.
 Likes are the sign your content has the authority as well as deserves good attention from the marketing team.

-Whereas likes are good, it isn’t the huge indicator of the brand loyalty.
+Whereas likes are good, it isn’t a huge indicator of brand loyalty.
 We may easily hit the like after reading the post and not to interact with that same company.
-Whereas likes are the key indicators for social media, you must measure, in case you wish to look on the true engagement, and ensure you track the shares & retweets.
+Whereas likes are the key indicators for social media, you must measure, in case you wish to look at the true engagement, and ensure you track the shares & retweets.

-The point to stay active on the social media is engaging in the conversations with all your customers.
-Suppose content on your page is interesting, informative and relevant, it can spark the conversation with all your followers.
+The point to stay active on social media is engaging in conversations with all your customers.
+Suppose content on your page is interesting, informative, and relevant, it can spark the conversation with all your followers.
 Also, it can help to get loyalty among the followers.
-Even though people are very critical with the responses of your messages, but at least you can learn something.
-Suppose you get the comments on the posts; it is the good sign you are making a right impact.
-For this reason, comments are very good KPIs for the social media managers.
+Even though people are very critical of the responses of your messages, but at least you can learn something.
+Suppose you get the comments on the posts; it is the good sign you are making the right impact.
+For this reason, comments are very good KPIs for social media managers.

 Around 96% of the people who talk about companies over social media do not even follow the brand’s profile.
 Thus, people converse about the company when you are not in a room.
-Although you may not have the direct connection with these individuals, things that they have to say regarding your business or company are very important.
-For this reason, it is worth to look at the mentions when you are measuring the KPIs.
+Although you may not have a direct connection with these individuals, things that they have to say regarding your business or company are very important.
+For this reason, it is worth looking at the mentions when you are measuring the KPIs.
 And mentions demonstrate that you have got good awareness.